eea/eea.docker.logcentral/README.md

 ## Ports forwarded on the local machine

-* 8000 - the web interface on the nginx server
+* 9000 - the web interface on the nginx server
-* 5140 - the Syslog UDP port listening for syslog messages
+* 5140, 1514 - the Syslog UDP, TCP port listening for syslog messages
 * 12201 - the GELF port listening for GELF messages
+* 12900 - Graylog api port

 ## Development tips